EmekaG/h/0x01-shell_permissions/README.md

-changes the owner of the file hello to betty
+a script that will play the StarWars IV episode in the terminal.